To start this post with what might feel like a random confession: I fucking love America.

 “I again began to live according to the customs of those primitive countries, which, if they are not strictly virtuous, are nonetheless terribly attractive.
 I saw again those beautiful triguenas, with red lips and brown bosoms, ignorant of evil, sinning with frankness, without fearing the bitterness of remorse…The moralists, I well know, condemn all this, and they are right.
 But poetry is often in antagonism with virtue…”

-That's basically 19th-century-speak for, "Dude, we partied for, like, three weeks."
+That's 19th-century-speak for, "Dude, we partied for, like, three weeks straight."
 OK, now, the music.

-Because Gottschalk composed (apparently) next-level compositions (to paraphrase Crawford, hard on the player, easy on the listener), and mostly for piano, I am, bluntly, in way over my head when it comes to artistic merit.
-Still, I’ve listened to a crap-load of Gottschalk this past week and, while I can’t deconstruct the songs to say what he did right or wrong in one song or another, I would argue that his music can grow on you with enough time and effort toward translation/grasping it.
+Because Gottschalk composed next-level compositions (to paraphrase Crawford, hard on the player, easy on the listener), and mostly for piano, I am, bluntly, in way over my head when it comes to artistic merit.
+Still, I’ve listened to a crap-load of Gottschalk this past week and, while I can’t deconstruct any of his songs, I would argue that his music can grow on you with enough time and effort toward grasping it.
+Speaking of, I'll be leaning very heavily into Crawford's notes down below, credit where it's due.

-Gottschalk original contribution to musical culture was his introduction of Creole music to his compositions.
-He produced his most famous works from within this profile during his earliest years – e.g. the time he spent in Paris, France (really?
-France?).
+Gottschalk brought Creole music to his compositions; that's his claim to fame, so far as he has one.
+He produced his most famous works from within this profile during his earliest years – e.g. his time Paris.
 The songs singled out in the material I’ve read included Bamboula, La Bananier, La Mancenillier, and more and more others that I’m finding as I read up on Gottschalk.
-It’s here where I have to pause to admit that, honestly, I have no idea what “Creole influence” would sound like in Gottschalk’s time.
-All I have is the name of a square in New Orleans (e.g. Congo) and everyone I’ve read so far telling me, yes, Gottschalk drew deeply from Creole sounds; Wikipedia agrees, for what it’s worth (as much as the Encyclopedia Brittanica, as it happens, but, meh).
+Honestly, I have no idea what “Creole influence” would sound like in Gottschalk’s time (and won't ever get to it).
+All I have is the name of a square in New Orleans (e.g. Congo) and everyone I’ve read so far telling me, yes, Gottschalk drew deeply from Creole sounds; and Wikipedia seconds it, for what that’s worth.

 I flagged a couple songs above – and, here, I’ll flag a couple more, including Pasquinade, The Dying Poet, and Manchega, all songs I’ve heard multiple times this week – but I’m going to focus on two Gottschalk songs.
-The first is “The Banjo,” a song I’ve been trying to wrap my head around for almost as long as I’ve sat on this getting this project rolling.
-As noted earlier (minstrelsy chapter, I’m pretty sure), the banjo translated from traditional African instruments, and what Gottschalk tried to do when he composed “The Banjo” was to recreate the banjo’s rhythmic qualities (you can even hear it on an olde tymie banjo).
-If you listen to it, you should recognize the tune: it took a couple hooks from Stephen Foster’s “The Camptown Ladies” (as with the Germania Musical Society, Gottschalk was neither above nor below borrowing popular parlor songs).
-But, again, if you listen to it, you’ll hear a master transcend the root and…basically, go fucking nuts.
+The first is “The Banjo,”which I’ve been trying to wrap my head around for almost as long as I’ve sat on this getting this project rolling.
+As noted earlier (minstrelsy chapter, I’m pretty sure), the banjo translated from traditional African instruments, and what Gottschalk tried to do when he composed “The Banjo” was to recreate the banjo’s rhythmic qualities (you can even hear it on an olde tyme banjo).
+If you listen to it, you should recognize the tune: it took a couple hooks from Stephen Foster’s “The Camptown Ladies” (as with the Germania Musical Society, Gottschalk was neither above nor below borrowing popular parlor songs), but, if you listen to it, you’ll hear a master guide the original to wider, brighter pastures.

-The innovation Gottschalk brought to classical piano – and what he would later give to ragtime (a still more African-American-inspired genre) – came with his use of syncopation, played with the left hand, to establish a clear and pronounced rhythmic foundation.
-If you tour Gottschalk’s oeuvre at all, that sound recurs in a number of his compositions.
-Call it his gift to the Old World – one they received gladly, and in many cultures.
+The innovation Gottschalk brought to classical piano – and what he would later give to ragtime (yes, another African-American genre) – came with his use of syncopation, played with the left hand, "to establish a clear and pronounced rhythmic foundation."
+If you tour Gottschalk’s oeuvre, you'll hear an echo of that in his compositions, not matter how crappy your ear.
+Call it his gift to the Old World.